NightmareQAQ/DATA3888_Optiver5/README.md

   - Cluster Model 2 ![Cluster Model 2](https://github.com/NightmareQAQ/DATA3888_Optiver5/blob/main/img/cluster_model_2.png)
 - Monitor Screen ![Monitor Screen](https://github.com/NightmareQAQ/DATA3888_Optiver5/blob/main/img/minitor.png)

-Please note that these images are located in the `./img` folder within the project.
+## Issues
 This guide provides a glimpse of what you can expect when you run the Data3888_Optiver5 Shiny App.
 Enjoy exploring the data with this dynamic tool!
 If you encounter any issues during the setup or operation of this Shiny app, please check the `README.md` file in the project repository or submit an issue on the GitHub project page.